brimdata/zed/docs/language/operators/README.md

 ```

 The other input data source is `people.ndjson`, which describes the traits
-and preferences of some potential fruit-eaters.
+and preferences of some potential eaters of fruit.

 ```mdtest-input people.ndjson
 {"name":"morgan","age":61,"likes":"tart"}